sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 2. Browse to the OVA file you downloaded and click **Open**.
 The Import Virtual Machine dialog box displays.

 3. Accept the defaults and click **Import**.
 The VM imports.
-The import process takes approximately 5 minutes.
+The import process takes approximately 5 minutes for `hxe.ova`, and 5-10 minutes for `hxexsa.ova`.

 4. Power on your VM.